-In the case of sustained impairment, the entire goodwill is written off to its market value.
+In the case of sustained impairment, the entire goodwill is written off at its fair value.
 The valuation is performed at least once a year by applying a valuation model (impairment test).
 No ordinary amortisation of goodwill is performed.

 According to IFRS, self-developed intangible assets have to be capitalised, whereas they cannot be capitalised under the Austrian Commercial Code.

 Land and buildings, including buildings on third-party land, are valued according to IAS 16 and also, if so chosen, according to IAS 40 at book value minus scheduled amortisation.
 These are based on the actual duration of use; in accordance with Austrian Commercial Code, they are mostly also influenced by tax regulations.

 Affiliated and associated companies that are not consolidated fully or at equity due to their minor significance are recognised at fair value.

 As a general rule, participating interests are valued at equity insofar as the company has the opportunity to exercise considerable influence.
 This is assumed, as a matter of principle, for shares between 20% and 50%.
 The actual exercising of considerable influence has no bearing on these figures.